Prevention of Birth Defects

 Women who get enough folic acid before and during pregnancy can help reduce their risk of having a baby with a serious birth defect of the brain and spine, called neural tube defects.

-In the U.S. about 50% of pregnancies are unplanned.
+In the U.S., about 45% of pregnancies are unplanned.
 To help prevent these birth defects, women need to get enough folic acid every day, even if they are not planning a pregnancy.

-- All women of childbearing age should get 400 micrograms of folic acid every day as part of a healthy diet.
+- All women of childbearing age are recommended to consume 400 micrograms of folic acid every day as part of a healthy diet.
 This includes teenagers and younger girls whose bodies have begun to change to prepare them for being mothers someday.

-- Women should get folic acid by taking a multivitamin that contains 400 micrograms of folic acid.
-They can also get folic acid by eating fortified foods.
+- One of the easiest ways for women to meet this recommendation is to take a folic acid supplement or a multivitamin tablet every day that contains 400 micrograms of folic acid.
+Eating foods fortified with folic acid is another way to help meet this recommendation.
 Many breakfast cereals contain 400 micrograms of folic acid per serving.
-A healthy diet should include plenty of folate-rich foods.
+A healthy diet also should include plenty of folate-rich foods.

-- Recommendations for folic acid intake are supported by the U.S. Public Health Service, the National Academy of Sciences, the March of Dimes, and professional organizations such as the American Academy of Pediatrics.
+- Recommendations for folic acid intake are supported by the U.S. Public Health Service, U.S. Preventive Services Task Force, the National Academy of Sciences, the March of Dimes, and professional organizations such as the American Academy of Pediatrics.

 - Cardiovascular diseases like coronary heart disease and stroke.